 What is the course about?

-The course continues from ‘Piano/keyboards 1E’ and continues to develop greater fluency at the keyboard, with music notation and keyboard harmony.
-It also explores rhythmic vocabulary and dynamic contrasts using ABRSM Grade 1 standard repertoire.
-You will extend your knowledge of major and minor keys.
+The course continues on from the first year of our beginners piano programme and develops greater fluency at the keyboard: hand/eye co-ordination, reading music notation and understanding keyboard harmony.
+It also explores rhythmic vocabulary and dynamic contrasts.

 What will we cover?